Nice to meet you.

 We often forget just how much we show our moods with our body language.
 If you’re hoping someone will come up and talk to you, keep a positive attitude and a happy face.
 More serious facial expressions like scowls (or R.B.F.) can turn people off from wanting to network with you.

 Additionally, using people’s names regularly in conversation is psychologically proven to make people feel more comfortable.
-This will also double as a way for you to remember the name of the person you’re talking to.
+This will also help you remember the name of the person you’re talking to.

 A good networker can feel the expiration date on a conversation.
 Know when it’s time to walk away and move on to the next person.
 It may feel awkward to end the conversation, but there are a few ways you can exit without making things uncomfortable.